Twickenham railway station: Services

+Additional services, including trains to and from Shepperton, Camberley, Aldershot and London Waterloo via Hounslow call at the station during the peak hours.

 Connections

-The station is served by bus routes 267, 281, 681 and H22, connecting commuters to destinations such as Brentford, Hounslow and Hammersmith.

-A taxi rank adjoins the booking hall.
+London Buses routes 267, 281 and H22, and school route 681 serve the station.

 Future

 The RFU had petitioned the government to improve the station to be ready to handle the increased use during the 2015 Rugby World Cup.
 Network Rail invested in plans in partnership with Kier Property and new rolling stock was ordered.
 The partnership's boldest plans were countered by a residents action group.
 The Supreme Court refused leave to appeal from a series of pro-plan rulings in Summer 2013.
 The process led to reduced density and aesthetically enhanced plans and construction started in 2017.
 Enlargement of the complex to be mounted on a broad "podium", an outside street-level plaza, about 115 apartments, new retail units and a permanently open at-grade northern access point are being built in a programme of works forecast to end in 2020.

 The works include two northern entrances with direct access and footbridge access respectively to platforms 2 and 3 (platform 1 as currently labelled is a siding); and a riverside walk beside the Crane, a large stream or small river linked to its associated Moor Mead park in Twickenham.